Sálvame: Composition and lyrics

-"Sálvame" is a Latin pop ballad that lasts 3 minutes and 43 seconds.
-It was written by DJ Kafka and Max di Carlo, and produced by the latter alongside Armando Ávila and Carlos Lara.
+"Sálvame" is a Latin pop ballad that lasts for 3 minutes and 43 seconds.
+It was written and produced by Carlos Lara and Max di Carlo, with additional lyrical contributions from Pedro Damián.
+Like its predecessor, it was written in the verse-refrain-prechorus-chorus structure, in the key of G major with 184 beats per minute.
 The lyrics find Anahí in a depressed state since her lover left her.
 In the first verse, she sings "Vivo en la desesperanza" ("I live in hopelessness"), while in the refrain she states she "survives from pure anxiety" ("Sobrevivo por pura ansiedad").
 In the pre-chorus, the singer says that "little by little the heart, is losing faith" ("Poco a poco el corazón, va perdiendo la fe").
-In the second verse, Anahí reveals that despite her attempts to move on, "...love is the word, that is sometimes hard for [her] to forget" ("amor es la palabra, que me cuesta a veces olvidar").
+In the second verse, Anahí reveals that despite her attempts to move on, "...love is the word, that is sometimes hard for [her] to forget" ("...amor es la palabra, que me cuesta a veces olvidar").
 During the chorus, she pleads for her ex-partner to save her from "loneliness" and "darkness".
 The band echoes this sentiment, stating: "Save me from oblivion" and "weariness" ("Sálvame del olvido", "Sálvame del hastío").

+Jessica Roiz of Billboard called the song "one of [the band's] iconic tracks" and described it as "a heartfelt ballad about a broken heart that yearns to be saved".
+Lucas Villa of Uproxx said Anahí "sings her heart out about trying to survive the fallout from a crushing breakup".
+Mariana Canhisares of Omelete, described the track as "RBD's big anthem about suffering" and that it "talks of heartbreak in such a painful way".

 Music video

 The music video was the group's third to have been directed by Pedro Damián.
-It was shot in Canada while the band and young cast of the telenovela were in the country during filming of Rebelde.
-The band perform on the snow, playing instruments, like drums and guitars, with Anahí singing the song, while their castmates skate in the background.
+The group and young cast of the telenovela traveled to film some scenes in Canada, and production used the opportunity to shoot the music video for the song in the country.
+Some viewers thought the video was filmed in Toluca due to its snowy setting.
+The band perform the track on the snow, playing instruments, like drums and guitars, with Anahí singing the song, while their castmates skate in the background.
 Behind the scenes footage was also used in the video.

-Following the relaunch of RBD's music in 2020, "Sálvame" became their most-viewed video on YouTube, reaching 100 million views.
-It has earned an additional 19 million views as of September 2023.
+Following the re-release of RBD's music in 2020, "Sálvame" became their most-viewed video on YouTube.
+It has accumulated over 197 million views as of August 2026.